 9. I am coming by car will there be plenty of parking? – Yes, Leicester does have parking available but we can not guarantee where this will be or how much.
-The car parks will be well sign posted but we recommend using public transport if possible.
+Car parks will be well sign-posted but we recommend using public transport if possible.

 11. I want to come in fancy dress, is this allowed? – Yes this is allowed but please bear in mind the race day weather conditions and appropriate fluid intake should your fancy dress layers leave you needing extra hydration.

 12. What is the route?
-See Map for the route.
+Check out our map for details of the route.

 14. I have an old injury – what if I have problems half way around the course? – We will have full medical care/treatment available to all runners at the start, along the route, and at the finish.
 We take medical safety of the entrants as of paramount importance.
-Our medical cover will be provided by St John Ambulance.
+Medical cover will be provided by St John Ambulance.

 15. How will I remember the route? – Unless you’re leading this should not be a problem!
 The race route will be laid out clearly for the entrants via signs, barriers, route marking and marshals and our team of trained volunteers.
 Don’t worry you should not get lost!

 16. Do you hand out copies of the route to runners/family/friends? – We will provide race day information for everyone prior to and during the event.
 The route map is available to view online.

 17. I am quite a slow runner.
 What happens if i don’t finish or it takes me more than 6 hours? – The roads around the course obviously have to have a re-opening schedule.
 We have worked this out so if anyone is just walking (and we do not advocate “walking”- we expect every entrant to be able to jog for at least significant portions of the race) at a reasonable pace.
 However, anyone moving around the course at slower than six hour pace (that is slower than 4 miles an hour), may be told to move to the pavement and in effect regard themselves as a pedestrian.